What is the EIS?

 How can I buy EIS investments?

 Unlike VCTs, EIS investments are not traded on the stock market.
-Typically, you invest through a specialist broker, such as Wealth Club.
+Typically, you invest through a broker, such as Wealth Club.

 How can I sell my EIS investment?